 For more than 10 years I’ve hosted a women’s Biblestudy in my house.
-What started as a mom’s play group among friends, morphed into a real searching of God’s Word as our kids grew older.
-We have studied many books of the Bible from several gifted writers and speakers.
-I love the workbooks that come with these studies.
-This is where I seem to hear from God the most often.

-Our current study is by Jennifer Rothschild (Missing Pieces).
+What started as a mom’s play group among friends, morphed into a real searching of God’s Word.
+As the years passed and our kids grew older, we have studied many books of the Bible through gifted writers and speakers.
+Our current teacher is Jennifer Rothschild (Missing Pieces).

-She said something this week that has stuck in my head.
-Manna.
+She said something that has stuck in my head.
+Jennifer equated manna to our “daily bread” Jesus said pray for each day.
 Manna was God’s daily provision of food to the Israelites during their wilderness wandering.
-Jennifer creatively equated this to God’s “daily bread” Jesus said to pray for each day.
-Since God is our Great Provider, she asked, “What is the Manna (or provision) God has brought into your life today?” and “Like the Israelites, are you so focused on what you’re NOT receiving from God, that you’re missing out on the incredible blessing of what He HAS offered?”
+She challenged, “What is the Manna God has brought into your life today?
+Like the Israelites, are you focused more on what you are NOT receiving from God, that you’re missing out on incredible blessings of what He has offered?”
 Hmmm.

-The LORD WILL continually guide me and satisfy my desire in the emptiest of places.
-He WILL give strength to my bones and I WILL be like a watered garden, like a spring of water who does not run dry!
-(Isaiah 58:11)
+The LORD will continually guide me and satisfy my desire in the emptiest of places.
+He will give strength to my bones and I will be like a watered garden, like a spring of water who does not run dry!
+Isaiah 58:11

 ForGlorySake! – Anna